iPhone Buying Guide (2026): Which Model & Storage to Get

 Average cost per year if kept until obsolete $150 $140 $133

-In February 2025, Apple released a budget "16e" model to replace the iPhone SE.
-At $599, it's a little more expensive than the $429 SE, but it's also significantly better.
-It's essentially as powerful as the full iPhone 16 but makes several concessions such as a simpler camera, fewer GPU cores, lack of MagSafe, lack of Camera Control button, lack of mmWave, WiFi 6 instead of 7, no video output (other iPhones support a USB-C to HDMI adapter), and lack of Wideband Chip for directional finding.
-However, that does provide room for a larger battery.
+Apple now has a budget "17e" model.
+At $599.
+It's essentially as powerful as the full iPhone 17.
+Still, it makes a few concessions, such as a simpler camera, fewer graphics processing cores, a lack of Camera Control button, a lack of mmWave, WiFi 6 instead of 7, no video output (assumed based on iPhone 16e, but we will find out for sure when it’s released; other iPhones support a USB-C to HDMI adapter), and a lack of Wideband Chip for directional finding.

-Spec Notes iPhone 16e iPhone 16 iPhone 16 Plus iPhone 16 Pro iPhone 16 Pro Max
+Spec Notes iPhone 17e iPhone 16 iPhone 16 Plus iPhone 17 iPhone Air iPhone 17 Pro iPhone 17 Pro Max

 Screen Refresh Rate Higher refresh means smoother scrolling.
 You can actually read text while you scroll on 120Hz 60Hz 120Hz